yltw27/software-engineering/notes/JavaScript/react.md

 #### useEffect

-- Use `useEffect` when you want to **schedule** something to happen after some conditions are fulfilled
+- By using this Hook, you tell React that your component needs to do something **after render**.
+React will remember the function you passed, and call it later after performing the DOM updates
 - The first parameter doesn't expect a Promise.
 You can either use `.then()` or call an async function
 - You can put the condition in the second parameter like below.
 Putting nothing makes the callback function gets executed when anything changes; empty array `[]` means the callback function will only be executed once ( = `componentDidMount`).